sachinc29/Ex-6--AAI/README.md

 ### REGISTER NO : 212222110057
 ### DATE:

 ## EX.
-NO.6         Implementation of Semantic ANalysis
+NO.6         Implementation of Semantic Analysis

 ### Aim:
 To perform Parts of speech identification and Synonym using Natural Language Processing (NLP) techniques.